vercel/ai/README.md

 # Vercel AI SDK

-The Vercel AI SDK is **a library for building edge-rendered AI-powered streaming text and chat UIs**.
+The Vercel AI SDK is **a library for building edge-ready AI-powered streaming text and chat UIs**.

 ## Features